-The Case-Based Challenge: Why 150 NBDHE Questions Trip Up Even Strong Students
+The Case-Based Challenge: Why 150 NBDHE Items Trip Up Even Strong Students

 You've completed your dental hygiene program.
 You've scaled the perio clinic, mastered radiographic technique, and memorized theories of periodontal disease.
-Now you face the final hurdle: 350 questions over 9 hours on the National Board Dental Hygiene Examination (NBDHE).
+Now you face the final hurdle: 350 multiple-choice items on the National Board Dental Hygiene Examination (NBDHE), delivered in a 9-hour appointment with 7.5 hours of actual testing time.

-While the 200 stand-alone questions test your knowledge, the 150 case-based questions test your clinical judgment.
+While the 200 discipline-based items test your knowledge, the 150 case-based items test your clinical judgment.
 These aren't "What is calculus?" questions.
 They're "Given this 58-year-old diabetic patient with this panorex, these bitewings, this periodontal chart, and this medical history, what is your priority intervention?"

-This guide gives you the strategic framework to master case-based questions and join the 92% of first-time candidates who pass.
+This guide gives you the strategic framework to master case-based items and join the high share of first-time candidates from accredited programs who pass (commonly reported near 90 percent).

 free dental hygiene board questionsPractice questions with detailed explanations